ros2/ros2_documentation/Releasing-a-ROS-2-package-with-bloom.rst

    export ROSDISTRO_INDEX_URL='https://raw.githubusercontent.com/ros2/rosdistro/ros2/index-v4.yaml'

-If you're using a version of bloom older than 0.6.8 you'll need to use the v3 index url for releasing into Bouncy
+If you're using a version of bloom older than 0.6.8 you'll need to use the v3 index url for releasing into Bouncy.

 .. code-block:: bash